- About Us

-Over the last 40 years, Covenant House has grown from a single-apartment unit to an international authority on the issues surrounding youth experiencing homelessness and escaping trafficking.
+Over the last nearly 50 years, Covenant House has grown from a single-apartment unit to an international authority on the issues surrounding youth experiencing homelessness and escaping trafficking.
 In that time, our mission has not changed, nor has our commitment to serving youth.
 What has changed is our size and scope.
 Spanning 6 countries and 31 cities, Covenant House provides a complete range of programs from Crisis Care to Rights of Passage and every step in between.

 Covenant House Georgia opened in 2000 and has since served more than 19,000 youth experiencing homelessness and escaping trafficking in Atlanta.

 Today, Covenant House opens doors of opportunity and hope to youth experiencing homelessness and escaping trafficking.
 We welcome all youth and invite them to learn how to open their own doors, hearts and futures.
 Our door is open to anyone regardless of race, sexuality, creed, gender, or the circumstances that have brought them to our threshold.